Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/reference/scripts/animation_scripts.md

 These scripts handle the character's visuals.

-They *must not affect gameplay.* If they modify gameplay variables in any way (positions, attributes, etc), it will cause desyncs in online play.
+They *must not affect gameplay.* If they change gameplay variables in any way (positions, attributes, etc.), it will cause desyncs in online play.

 These scripts are called every frame, and only effect the current frame.

 # animation.gml

-For manually changing the character’s sprite_index and image_index, creating [custom character animations](/workshop_guide/programming/learning_path/vfx.md#custom-character-animations).
+For manually changing the character’s `sprite_index` and `image_index`, creating [custom character animations](/workshop_guide/programming/learning_path/vfx.md#custom-character-animations).

 # Draw Scripts

-These actually draw things to the screen.
+These directly draw images to the screen.
 Typically used with

 - [draw_sprite](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/drawing/sprites_and_tiles/draw_sprite.html)
 - [draw_sprite_ext](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/drawing/sprites_and_tiles/draw_sprite_ext.html)
-  for additional options
+  for more options
 - [draw_debug_text](https://rivalsofaether.com/draw_debug_text/)

 `pre_draw.gml` draws behind your character.
 It's drawn before, so your character draws on top of it.